Alfaizkhan/Cheat-sheet/README.md

 git add .

-4)commit — Commit all changes to the repository for first time (-m means message)
+4) commit — Commit all changes to the repository for first time (-m means message)

 git commit –m “Initial commit”
 Commit all changes to the repository for later activities